Traditional food for Bonfire Night that’ll make your party go with a bang!

-Always slowly cooked in the oven, wrapped in foil, with crispy dark skins – broken open and filled with lots of salty butter.
+We always serve up proper oven baked potatoes – always slowly cooked in the oven for hours, wrapped in foil, with crispy dark skins – broken open and filled with lots of salty butter.

-Hot dogs made using proper sausages and topped with loads of fried onions, ketchup and mustard.
+Bonfire Night always meant delicious hot dogs made using proper sausages and topped with loads of fried onions, ketchup and mustard.
 Grab our Bonfire Bangers recipe here.

-Proper Lancashire style black peas eaten from a cup with loads of vinegar.
+Nothing says Bonfire Night quite like proper Lancashire style black peas eaten from a cup with loads of vinegar.
 Grab the Black Peas recipe here.

 We always used to make up trays of homemade treacle toffee ready for bonfire night – totally delicious and well worth the effort – get the Treacle Toffee recipe here.

-Homemade toffee apples
+Food for Bonfire Night – Homemade toffee apples